Calgary Personal Injury Lawyers

 Section B benefits protect those involved in an accident regardless of fault.
 It covers costs incurred from an accident.
 Section B benefits cover expenses related to medical treatment, loss of income, disability, and death.
 These benefits are available for two years after the accident.
 While helpful, these benefits have financial caps and may not cover all expenses.
 For instance, medical costs are capped at $50,000 and loss of income at $400 per week.
 They also do not cover non-monetary losses such as pain and suffering.

 Contact your insurance provider to access these benefits.
-Keep copies of receipts as your insurance provider may request them.
-Disputes can if your insurance provider underestimates the damages.
-If you disagree with the benefits provided or you are denied benefits, contact our car accident lawyers.
+Keep copies of receipts, as your insurance provider may request them.
+Disputes can arise if your insurance provider underestimates the damages.
+If you disagree with the benefits provided or you are denied benefits, contact our Camrose car accident lawyers.
 Our team is familiar with Section B benefits and may be able to help you with negotiations.

 Alberta launched the Motor Vehicle Accident Claims Program (MVAC) to help victims of a hit-and-run accident or an accident with an uninsured driver.
 It provides a method of gaining compensation if no other alternatives are available.
 Up to $200,000 of compensation is available through the program.
 Pursuing an MVAC claim is similar to the standard litigation process.
 Applicants have a two-year period to submit their claim.